by Jim Hebert, March 24, 2001.

 Parts for Bearcat engines are also available from www.bearcat55.com.

 Most of the material for this article was gathered through on-line investigations as noted by the hyperlinks in the text.
 In private correspondence Leigh Knudsen contributed many recollections upon which some of the history is based.
-Scott Stewart was kind enough to lend photo-images from his excellent Homelite collection, and has many more on his website.
+Scott Stewart was kind enough to lend photo-images from his excellent Homelite collection.

 The 55-HP engine was adequate power for the 16-foot Whaler, but a larger Boston Whaler boat was being designed in the late 1960's, the 21-foot Outrage.
 This hull would need twin 55's to reach its potential.
 Fisher Pierce begin to look for a larger 4-stroke power head to adapt to marine outboard use.
 In 1970 they introduced an 85-HP 4-stroke outboard based on an a Coventry Climax English automotive block.
 Unfortunately, this engine was only in production for 2 years.